 Business Process Mapping is an extremely valuable skill to have because of the impact it has on process efficiency.
 However, there is a lot of information out there on process mapping techniques and not all of it is helpful or useful.
 I have taught many people how to process map and run process mapping workshops over the years and I have condensed this into a blog containing the best practices.

-When mapping processes, we consider carefully the wording we are going to use.
-In order to tease out the salient information from the person doing the process mapping, we recommend using open questions, starting with 'What?', 'Why?' and 'Who?' or even 'When'?
+When mapping processes, we need to consider carefully the wording we are going to use.
+In order to tease out the salient information from the person doing the process mapping; at Triaster we recommend using open questions, starting with 'What?', 'Why?' and 'Who?' or even 'When'?

 - What does this exercise produce?

 - Why do you carry out that activity?

 - Who is responsible for this task?

 Imagine that an auditor is reviewing your organisation.
 Put yourself in their shoes.
 They are looking for you to say what you do and then crucially that you are doing what you say.
 A process needs to reflect what is done in practice.

 For a more in-depth look at the fundamentals of process mapping, download our free process mapping report.

 It may be useful when beginning a new process map, to be reminded that activities themselves have no value.
 They attract a cost.
 It is the output - the deliverable - that adds the value.